rlabrecque/Steamworks.NET/README.md

 Usage
 -----

-To use _Steamworks.NET_ you must be a Steamworks developer. _Steamworks.NET_ Requires Unity Pro for the plugin functionality.
+To use _Steamworks.NET_ you must be a Steamworks developer. _Steamworks.NET_ requires Unity Pro for the plugin functionality.

-* Clone or download a Zip Archive: [Stable (1.1.0)](https://github.com/rlabrecque/Steamworks.NET/archive/1.1.0.zip) -- [Master (Cutting-edge Development)](https://github.com/rlabrecque/Steamworks.NET/archive/master.zip)
+* Clone or download a Zip Archive: [Stable (2.0.0)](https://github.com/rlabrecque/Steamworks.NET/archive/2.0.0.zip) -- [Master (Cutting-edge Development)](https://github.com/rlabrecque/Steamworks.NET/archive/master.zip)
 * Extract and copy Steamworks.NET's `Plugins/` and `Editor/` folders into your `Assets/` folder.
 * Open `Plugins/Steamworks.NET/redist/steam_appid.txt` and replace `480` with your own AppId.
 * Launch your Unity project.
 It should copy steam_appid.txt (and steam_api.dll if your on windows) into the root of your project.
 * Close Unity and relaunch the project so that it loads the newly copied steam_appid.txt & steam_api.dll.

+##### Linux
 If you plan on shipping a Linux build (do it!) then you must edit `Plugins/Steamworks.NET/redist/linux/launchscript` and replace `REPLACEWITHYOURGAMENAME` with your games name.

-If you wish to use the functions from `sdkencryptedappticket.dll` then you will need to manually place the dll/so/dylib in the following location:
-* Windows: Next to steam_api.dll
-* OSX: In `/Contents/Frameworks/MonoEmbedRuntime/osx/`
-* Linux: Next to CSteamworks.so

-`sdkencryptedappticket.dll` can be found in the Steamworks SDK.
+Your game must then be launched through the script (which will be copied to the output folder and renamed to your executables name automatically.)

+##### Samples
 Check out these sample projects to get started:
 * [Steamworks.NET Example](https://github.com/rlabrecque/Steamworks.NET-Example)
 * [Steamworks.NET Test](https://github.com/rlabrecque/Steamworks.NET-Test)